Stacked tempeh patties with creamy sauce, served with cucumber, tomato, and pita bread.

 Step 1: Preparing Royal Tempeh and Other Ingredients

 The first step in any great recipe is proper prep.
 Start by getting your Royal Tempeh ready.
-Some recipes suggest steaming the tempeh for about 10 minutes to reduce any potential bitterness and soften it slightly.
+Some tempeh recipes suggest steaming the tempeh block for about 10 minutes to reduce any potential bitterness and soften it slightly.
 After steaming, crumble it with your hands into a large bowl.
-This initial breakdown will make it easier for your food processor to handle.
+This initial breakdown makes it easier for your food processor to handle and works especially well if you’re using protein-packed tempeh as part of your falafel base.

 Next, focus on your aromatics and herbs.
-This means chopping your fresh parsley, dicing an onion, and mincing garlic.
-Having these ingredients ready to go will streamline the blending process.
-You can also measure out your dry spices, such as cumin, coriander, and turmeric, into a small bowl.
+Chop your fresh parsley, dice an onion, and mince your garlic.
+Having these ready will streamline the blending process.
+You can also measure out your dry spices—cumin, coriander, and turmeric—into a small bowl.
 This ensures you can add everything quickly once the food processor is running.

-The goal is to prepare all your components before you start blending.
-This prevents the mixture from being overworked, which can turn your dough into a paste rather than the desired crumbly texture.
-A little organization at the beginning makes the rest of the process a breeze.
+Prepare all your components before blending to avoid overworking the dough.
+Over-processing can turn your mixture into a paste rather than the desired crumbly texture.
+A little organization at the beginning makes the rest of the process a breeze and gives your falafel that perfect plant-based bite.

 Step 2: Blending, Shaping, and Cooking the Falafel